alindeman/upgradingtorails4/text/61_action_controller_and_action_view.markdown

 Rails 3.1 introduced optional streaming templates: when enabled, parts of the view (e.g., the layout) are rendered and sent back to users's browser before the *entire* view is rendered.
-Importantly, the browser can start downloading and parsing assets like JavaScript, CSS stylesheets, and images while the rest of the view is being generated.
+Importantly, the browser can start downloading and parsing assets like JavaScript, stylesheets, and images while the rest of the view is being generated.
 More information about this kind of streaming is available in the [`ActionController::Streaming` API documentation](http://api.rubyonrails.org/classes/ActionController/Streaming.html).

-However, `ActionController::Streaming` does not give developers full control over the streaming process, and is geared mostly toward speeding up short-lived requests.
+However, `ActionController::Streaming` does not give developers full control over the streaming process and is geared mostly toward speeding up short-lived requests.
 Recent developments in HTML5 and JavaScript make it more appealing to keep long-lived connections open between servers and browsers.
 To achieve that alongside Rails, though, many developers have been forced to use a